marjamis/kata-kubernetes/cluster_setup/kubeadm/singlemaster/README.md

-# Single Master kubeadm setup TODO
+# kubeadm - single master

 **Note:** This is largely to replicate EKS but not necessarily for 1:1, such as changes where I just want to.